 Many of the recent cases have evolved from “family law” relationships where a partner was deprived of a benefit that they in many ways helped to create.
 The usual tool of remedy is the constructive trust.
 However, these cases are equally adaptable to other substantive areas of law making the concept of unjust enrichment an important tool in the arsenal of the civil litigator to resolve a wide variety of corporate and commercial disputes, insurance disputes, real estate disputes, and other disputes.

-If you feel you have been wrongfully deprived of a benefit, please contact the Toronto litigators at Milosevic Fiske LLP.
+If you feel you have been wrongfully deprived of a benefit, please contact the Toronto litigators at Milosevic & Associates.
 We believe we are among the best litigation teams in Toronto.
 We are in court or in mediations almost every day and are skilled at thinking on our feet and rolling with the punches.
 Over the years we have seen and responded to it all and our impressive track record speaks for itself.
 We represent clients in complex commercial litigation matters, from contract and partnership disputes, to complex multi-party commercial claims.
 Call us at 416-916-1387 or contact us online for a consultation.